BeaAnderson/JavaSocketAPI/README.md

-Project that will eventually become a java rest api built using plain java as far as possible Right now the project is only an http server than can return file resources that exist in the project directory
+Project that will eventually become a java rest api built using plain java as far as possible At this stage I can parse http requests and make a connection to my database.
+The database is MySQL I am currently using an existing database but will shortly update this using a new script that I shall include in the project